hacik-ulu/TrendShopProject/README.md

  ## 🚀🚀 Technologies Used ##

 - ASP.NET Core: Provides a robust and scalable framework for backend development.
+- Microservices Architecture: Enables modular development and scalability by separating functionalities into independent services.
 - Onion Architecture: Ensures separation of concerns and promotes maintainable, testable code.
 - Repository Pattern: Abstracts data access logic, making it reusable and easier to manage.
 - CQRS (Command Query Responsibility Segregation): Separates read and write operations for optimized system performance.